Yui-Koi/discord-ext-voice-recv/README.md

 Batteries included in the form of useful built in `AudioSinks`.
 Some to match their `AudioSource` counterpart, some I merely considered useful.
 See... uh...
 TODO.

 ### Optional extras
 Slightly more complex included batteries that depend on external packages.
 These live in `voice_recv.extras`.
-They can be installed by adding their optional dependency during install, ex: `pip install discord-ext-voice-recv[extras_thing]`, or all of them can be installed by specifying `extras` instead.
-See [Extras](#extras).
+See [Extras](#extras) for details and install instructions.

 ### More or less typed
 It's probably fine.